-Retail clinics have continued to multiply in recent years as consumers indicate increasing openness to the concept.
+Retail clinics have continued to multiply in recent years as consumers indicate increasing openness to the concept, a point reinforced by data drawn from people with at least one child in the home.
 Health systems need to be aware of these new access points in their communities and choose a path forward.
-Whether the ideal strategy is competition, collaboration, or co-opetition, retail care has to factor into the strategic vision for many health organizations.
+Whether the ideal strategy is competition (e.g., offering same-day appointments), collaboration, or "co-opetition," retail care has to factor into the strategic vision.